Watkins 23

+The Watkins 23 is a recreational keelboat built by Watkins Yachts in the United States.
+The base model was introduced in 1973.
+An mproved version with a full fiberglass interior and headliner, the XL, was introduced in 1977.
+It went out of production in 1980, with 400 completed.

+Designed by Johannes "Jopie" Helsen, modified by Watkins Yachts, it is an authorized development of the Helson 22.
-The Watkins 23 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig, a spooned raked stem, a near-vertical transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a centerboard.
-It displaces 2500 lb and carries 900 lb of ballast.

-The boat has a draft of 6.00 ft with the centerboard extended and 1.50 ft with it retracted, allowing ground transportation on a trailer.
+The fiberglass hull has a spooned raked stem, a near-vertical transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a centerboard.
+The boat has a draft of 6.00 ft with the centerboard extended and 1.50 ft with it retracted.
+Hull speed is 5.9 kn.

-The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.
+It has a masthead sloop rig.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a drop-down dinette table that forms a double berth in the main cabin and an aft quarter berth on the port side.
 The galley is located on the port side just aft of the bow cabin.
 The galley is equipped with a two-burner stove and a sink.
 The head is located in the bow cabin, under the "V"-berth on the starboard side.
 Cabin headroom is 58 in.

-The design has a PHRF racing average handicap of 276 and a hull speed of 5.9 kn.